 Many people, they almost harbor the notion that they can spend next to no time together and carve out perhaps one hour a week as date night and that’s quality time versus quantity time.
 In an empowered marriage feeling heard, loved, supported is very important.
 Quality time is when your both connected in some meaningful way where you both believe it to be meaningful.

-No 5 Quantity Time together: Couples need more of the quality time, but you also need quantity of time.
+No 5.
+Quantity of time together: Couples need more of the quality time, but you also need quantity of time.
 Couples who are experiencing that lack of closeness and for women, the closeness then leads to the emotional connection, which then leads to sexual intimacy.
 Couples who are experiencing a lack of closeness, they usually need to spend more time together to have that sense of connection.

 It is so important that you take responsibility for your emotional baggage so that your shadow side doesn’t come out in your relationship.